TomazzoBr/amazingApp/README.md

 4. Run `npm run start` to initialize the application.
 5. Open `http://localhost:3000` to visualize this amazing app!

+To run the tests:

+Run `npm run test` from the root folder.

 ## Developed by

 - [TomazzoBr](https://github.com/TomazzoBr)